 Religious lore and stories are told over the course of many years, often millennia.
 With each generational narration, these stories change — they get wilder and more supernatural, and mostly lose their original meaning.

-The stories which were once optimized to deliver moral lessons, are now optimized for entertainment.
+The stories which were once optimised to deliver moral lessons, are now optimised for entertainment.